embyt/balloonrss/README.txt

 - Adapt the channel configuration with the RSS feeds of your choice.
 - You might want to link it in the autostart folder.

-The base recurrence is set to 90 seconds per default, so you have to wait a bit until your first messages will appear.
+The base recurrence is set to 5 minutes per default, so you have to wait a bit until your first messages will appear.